olahol/react-tagsinput/README.md

 ##### onChangeInput

 Callback from the input box, gets one argument `value` which is the content of the input box.
+(onChangeInput is only called if the input box is [controlled](https://facebook.github.io/react/docs/forms.html#controlled-components), for this to happen both inputValue and onChangeInput need to be set)

 ##### addKeys